- Patricia Brown Holmes authors Law360 Essay on Improving Diversity in BigLaw

 Patricia Brown Holmes is the first African-American woman to lead and have her name on the door of a major law firm that is not women- or minority-owned.
-She is a highly respected and accomplished lawyer who focuses her practice on the areas of high-stakes commercial litigation, white collar crime, and legal client counseling.
+She is a highly respected and accomplished lawyer who focuses her practice on the areas of high-stakes commercial litigation, crisis management, white collar crime, and legal client counseling.
 As a former state court judge and experienced prosecutor and defense lawyer, she brings a unique variety of capabilities to her practice.
 Patricia’s comprehensive trial experience, coupled with her deft management abilities, position her as a valuable advocate and trusted adviser to her clients.

 Prior to serving as an associate judge in the Circuit Court of Cook County, Patricia was an Assistant U.S. Attorney and an Assistant State’s Attorney.
 She is one of only a handful of attorneys in the State of Illinois who has tried cases in state, city, and federal court as well as state appellate, federal appellate, and state supreme courts.

-Patricia has practiced in courtrooms at every level – as a prosecutor, defense attorney, and as a judge.
-Given her familiarity with sensitive legal matters, she is also especially qualified to conduct internal investigations.
+Patricia has practiced in courtrooms from all sides of the bench – as a prosecutor, defense attorney, and as a judge.
+Given her familiarity with sensitive legal matters, she is also especially qualified to conduct internal investigations and assist clients in managing their most critical “bet-the-company” crises.
+She is keen on business continuity, media and public relations, risk assessment, conflict resolution and recovery, and recurrence prevention.
+Every matter ends with lessons learned.
 Applying sound judgment, creative strategies, and common sense, Patricia navigates complicated and delicate legal matters with appropriate discretion and poise.

 With her experience as a trial lawyer, as well as her familiarity with both sides of the bench, Patricia is frequently called upon to participate in high-stakes litigation cases.
 She has been a member of the litigation teams in several major commercial trials and served as lead counsel in multiple class-action litigations.